WilburM-4HS/DHS-Science-and-Technology-PNT/README.md

 -Understand the challenges and risks facing CI related to the use of open-source software and develop capabilities that will foster a more informed, resilient community that is able to mitigate security vulnerabilities and operational risk.

-IMPROVING AND STANDARDIZING POSITIONING, NAVIGATION, AND TIMING RESILIENCY
+<b>IMPROVING AND STANDARDIZING POSITIONING, NAVIGATION, AND TIMING RESILIENCY  </b>

 In an ever-evolving landscape where multi-PNT ecosystem attack surfaces are larger, the incorporation of PNT dependencies into future technologies are increasingly interdependent, and the scale of impacts extend to be more widespread and longer-lasting, it is more critical than ever that the U.S. government focus on improving resiliency to PNT threats.
 Accurate PNT is a necessity for many critical infrastructure (CI) sectors.
 Precision timing is one aspect that is particularly important, with one microsecond level or better synchronization often being required by infrastructure systems such as electric grids, communication networks, and financial institutions.
 Currently, the primary source of distributed, accurate timing information is through the Global Positioning System (GPS).
 However, GPS’ space-based signals are low power and unencrypted, making them susceptible to both intentional and unintentional disruption.